-Whitley Penn provided the Audit Committee with a written statement describing all the relationships between the auditors and the Company that might bear on the auditors' independence.
+Whitley Penn provided the Audit Committee with the written disclosures and the letter required by applicable requirements of the PCAOB regarding the auditors' communications with the Audit Committee concerning independence.
 The Audit Committee also discussed with the auditors any relationships that may impact the independence of the auditors.
-The Audit Committee reviewed and discussed with the independent auditors all communications required to be discussed by Standards of the PCAOB, including those described in Auditing Standard No. 1301.
+The Audit Committee reviewed and discussed with the independent auditors all matters required to be discussed by Standards of the PCAOB and the SEC, including those described in Auditing Standard No. 1301.

-The Audit Committee reviewed the Company's audited financial statements as of and for the year ended December 31, 2023, and discussed them with management and the independent auditors.
-Based on such review and discussions described in this report, the Audit Committee recommended to the Board, and the Board subsequently approved the recommendation, that the Company's audited financial statements be included in its Annual Report on Form 10-K for the year ended December 31, 2023, for filling with the SEC.
+The Audit Committee reviewed the Company's audited financial statements as of and for the year ended December 31, 2024, and discussed them with management and the independent auditors.
+Based on such review and discussions described in this report, the Audit Committee recommended to the Board, and the Board subsequently approved the recommendation, that the Company's audited financial statements be included in its Annual Report on Form 10-K for the year ended December 31, 2024, for filing with the SEC.